Emergency-Response-Demo/erdemo.io/install.md

 # 1. Installation Overview
 By this time you are excited and want to try out this application.
 To do so, you will need to install the application on an OpenShift Container Platform (OCP) 4.* environment.

+The approach currently taken is:  **Bring Your Own OpenShift 4 Cluster** .

-The installation of the application on OpenShift is done using Ansible.
+Once you've acquired your own OpenShift 4, the installation of the ER-Demo application on your OpenShift cluster is done using Ansible.

 Using Ansible, there are two options for the installation of the Emergency Response app on an OCP 4 environment: